akofman/react-select-places/README.md

 <SelectPlaces autocompletionRequest={autocompletionRequest} apiKey={apiKey} />
 ```

+The value retrieved from the parameter of the `onChange` callback is a [PlaceResult](https://developers.google.com/maps/documentation/javascript/3.exp/reference?hl=fr#PlaceResult).

+You can indicate an IETF language code from the `language` prop in order to choose the language of the predictions.

 # Contributing

-See our [CONTRIBUTING.md](https://github.com/akofman/react-select-places/blob/master/CONTRIBUTING.md) for information on how to contribute.
+See the [CONTRIBUTING.md](https://github.com/akofman/react-select-places/blob/master/CONTRIBUTING.md) for information on how to contribute.

 # License